SMALL WORLDS miniature museum

 SMALL WORLDS is Asia's largest miniature museum covering a total area of 7,000 square meters.
 It offers visitors the opportunity to explore and experience a variety of miniature landscapes, and all replicas are 1/80 the size of their real-life counterparts.

-There are eight different areas in the museum, including the "space center" and the "global village."
+There are nine different areas in the museum, including the "space center" and the "global village."
 Fans of popular anime will also find specially designed miniature exhibits with themes centered around the respective anime storylines.

 There is a restaurant on the second floor with a dream-like, magical atmosphere.
 Here, visitors can enjoy delicious cuisine while admiring miniature models featuring the night views of Japan.